 Battery/Sansome Quick-Build Project

-As part of the Vision Zero Quick-Build Program, the Battery/Sansome Quick-Build Project will assess the feasibility of protected bikeways on one or both corridors and implement the improvements on Battery Street between Market and Vallejo streets and Sansome Street between Market and Broadway streets.
+As part of the Vision Zero Quick-Build Program, the Battery/Sansome Quick-Build Project will assess the feasibility of protected bikeways on one or both corridors and implement the improvements on Battery and Sansome streets from Market and Vallejo streets.
 In addition, the project will evaluate potential pedestrian safety improvements given the high volume of pedestrian activity, particularly at intersections.
 This project will build off the prior safety improvements made on the northern sections of the corridors through the Sansome Battery Connections Project to provide an improved bike connection to and from the Financial District and Barbary Coast Neighborhood.

-Both corridors are currently bike routes, but can be challenging to navigate when biking and competing with vehicular traffic.
+Segments of both corridors are currently bike routes, but can be challenging to navigate when biking and competing with vehicular traffic.
 This project seeks to improve the north-south bike connection to and from the Financial District and improve safety and predictability for all traveling on the corridors.
-Although Battery and Sansome streets are not on the City's High-Injury Network (HIN), both corridors intersect a number of streets on the HIN and offer the opportunity to improve safety and connectivity for those biking and walking on the corridors.
+This project offers the opportunity to improve safety and connectivity for those biking, walking and riding scooters on the corridors.

 The project goals include: